-Western has a distinguished history, marked by the discoveries and achievements of individual scholars and teachers over the past 140-odd years, as well as our collective successes in advancing knowledge and building a thriving community.
+Western has a distinguished history of doing just that.
+A history marked by the discoveries and achievements of individual scholars and teachers over the past 140 years, and our collective successes in advancing knowledge and building a thriving community.
 The result is a strong academic and research environment with world-class faculty and programs and a university that has long provided an unmatched student experience.
-These strengths have allowed us to attract top students, build state-of-the-art facilities, and raise the resources to support them.
+These strengths have allowed us to attract top students, build state-of-the-art facilities, and raise the resources needed for ongoing support.

-We are now ready to move beyond that, to build a university ready to mark its sesquicentennial stronger, more energized, more influential, more inclusive than ever before in its history.
+We are now poised to build a university ready to mark its sesquicentennial stronger, more energized, more influential, and more inclusive than ever before in its history.